Tokyo (Takeshiba) – Mikurajima

 How far is it from Tokyo (Takeshiba) to Mikurajima?

-Can I travel by car on the Tokyo (Takeshiba) Mikurajima ferry?
+Can I travel on the ferry from Tokyo (Takeshiba) to Mikurajima with a car?

 Can I travel as a foot passenger from Tokyo (Takeshiba) to Mikurajima?